-Charles University, Faculty of Mathematics and Physics (“MFF UK”) in accordance with §3 paragraph 5 of Decree No. 55/2005 Coll. on the conditions of organization and financing of competitions and exhibitions in leisure-based education, publishes these organizational regulations of the competition Fyziklani (these “Regulations”).PDF version
+Charles University, Faculty of Mathematics and Physics (“CUNI MFF”) in accordance with §3 paragraph 5 of Decree No. 55/2005 Coll. on the conditions of organization and financing of competitions and exhibitions in leisure-based education, publishes these organizational regulations of the competition Fyziklani (these “Regulations”).PDF version

 - PART ONE (FUNDAMENTAL PROVISIONS)

 - PART TWO (ORGANIZATION AND CONTROL OF THE COMPETITION)

 ARTICLE 1: NATURE AND PURPOSE OF THE COMPETITION

 - Fyziklani (called FYKOSi Fyziklani in the past) is a team competition in physics organized by CUNI MFF.
 For promotional purposes, the competition also uses a name Fyziklani followed by the year in which it takes place.